mesg-foundation/engine/README.md

 Services can also submit events to MESG Core.
 They allow two-way communication with MESG Core and Applications.

 Let's say the service is an HTTP web server.
 An event could be submitted when the web server receives a request with the request's payload as the event's data.
-The service could also submit a specific event for every route of your API.
+The service could also submit a specific event for every route of your HTTP API.

 For more info on how to create your events, visit the [Emit an Event](https://docs.mesg.com/guide/service/emit-an-event.html) page.